 Breeding can be stimulated by slightly increasing temperature, by 3-5°F and lowering the water level to about 6 inches.
 Sparkling Gouramis are not free spawning, which means the male will protect and look after fry.

 Parents should be fed live meaty foods before breeding starts.
 You can also tell that fish are ready to breed by the slightly round abdomen in females.

 Breeding starts when the male begins constructing a special nest using foam and saliva.
-In the wild it’s then placed under a plant.
-You can replicate this by using a big leafed plants such as Anubias in your tank.
+In the wild, it’s then placed under a plant.
+You can replicate this by using big-leafed plants such as Anubias in your tank.

 After the male has finished building the nest, he starts courting the female.
 Males playfully swim around them, straightening their fins, almost hugging the partner.
 This sometimes looks like the male is trying to squeeze eggs out of the female.

-The fry of Sparkling Gourami are very small and will initially feed on plankton and infusoria.
+The fry of Sparkling Gourami is very small and will initially feed on plankton and infusoria.
 As they become bigger, their diet will shift towards micro-worms and artemia.

 Sparkling Gouramis are one of the most beautiful species available.
 Their vivid appearance makes them a solid competitor for even the most colorful fish out there.

 These sturdy Gouramis are easy to look after and can be great tank mates to a wide range of fish.

 Remember, the aquarium should be heavily planted, with decorations and lots of hiding places.
 This gives you a chance to make it unique, creating your own little aquatic forest.